-The EMS plan for opening school on August 25 was made in consultation with medical advisors, faculty, parents, the EMS Board of Directors, and the Virginia Department of Health.
+EMS operating decisions during the 2020-21 school year are being made in consultation with medical advisors, faculty, parents, the EMS Board of Directors, and the Virginia Department of Health.
 The VDH believes our advantages of a smaller community, use of mostly private transportation, conscientious families for home health screening, and mitigation plans that meet or exceed state requirements for schools allows for operating in person.

 Your questions answered....